Unsourced Random Access: A Comprehensive Survey

-where $P$ is the transmitted power of each user.
-For large enough active user load $K_a$, the SINR can be written as
+where $P$ is the transmit power of each user.
+Note that the SINR in a fading scenario is approximately the same as in \eqref{eqs1_Sec2} since we can approximate $\frac{1}{M_r}\|\mathbf{h}_i\|^2\approx 1, \ \forall i$, where $\|\cdot\|$ denotes the Euclidean norm.
+For a sufficiently large active user load $K_a$, the SINR can be written as

-This equation illustrates that when the number of users surpasses a specific threshold, the SINR becomes inversely proportional with $K_a$, and boosting the transmit power does not result in an enhanced SINR.
-Consequently, a significant rise in $K_a$ (equivalent to an increase in interference) adversely impacts the system's performance.
-Furthermore, one can observe the huge performance gap between TIN and the SIC-added version of it (TIN-SIC) via the results in \cite{andreev2020polar}, where the TIN scheme is compared with TIN-SIC as a strategy designed to mitigate interference.

-There are some common techniques in the URA literature to mitigate the interference: \begin{enumerate} \item Slotted transmission: Dividing the time frame into multiple slots serves to diminish interference by reducing the number of users in each slot \cite{andreev2020polar,kowshik2019quasi,ahmadi2021Unsourced,Ahmadi2023Unsourced}.
-Additionally, slotted transmission results in a shorter duration for the transmitted signal and a reduction in the number of interfering users per slot.
-Consequently, the overall computational complexity of the URA system is decreased since an increase in these two parameters superlinearly increases the computational workload of the multiuser decoder \cite{Ozates2023Aslotted,Ahmadi2023Unsourced}.

-\item Sending some preambles/pilots: In some URA schemes, each user randomly selects a preamble/pilot, and transmits it along with its main signal \cite{Ozates2023Aslotted,Gkagkos2023FASURA,fengler2022pilot,pradhan2019joint,pradhan2022Sparse,ahmadi2021random,ahmadi2021Unsourced,Ahmadi2023Unsourced}.
-Upon detecting these transmitted preambles/pilots at the receiver, there is an opportunity to signify the influence of a desired user while mitigating the impact of other interfering ones.
-For instance, in certain MIMO fading URA schemes, each user selects a pilot and appends it to their codeword before transmission.
-At the receiver end, the channel coefficients for different users can be estimated using the detected pilots.
-With these estimated channel vectors for various users, interference can be significantly reduced by employing estimators such as MMSE and maximum ratio combining (MRC) \cite{Gkagkos2023FASURA,fengler2022pilot,ahmadi2021Unsourced,Ahmadi2023Unsourced,Ozates2023Aslotted}.